Management - Graduate

 Strategy, Operations and Markets (1246)

-Purpose of the programs
+Purpose of the M.Sc. program

-The aim of the programs is to provide students with the maximum amount of formal scientific knowledge of the basic subjects related to the problems of business administration; to exploit to the maximum their prior knowledge of the scientific disciplines relevant to questions of management and business; to train students in the educated use of relevant scientific methods and modern techniques; to set up interdisciplinary teams with a common interest in basic problems in the area of management and business.
-These programs are designed to prepare professionals in a specific area who understand the managerial problems in depth and will be able in the long term to be scientists and to fill key management positions in society and the economy.
+The aim of the program is to provide students with the maximum amount of formal scientific knowledge of the basic subjects related to the problems of business administration; to exploit to the maximum their prior knowledge of the scientific disciplines relevant to questions of management and business; to train students in the educated use of relevant scientific methods and modern techniques; to set up interdisciplinary teams with a common interest in basic problems in the area of management and business.
+The tracks are designed to prepare professionals in a specific area who understand the managerial problems in depth and will be able in the long term to be scientists and to fill key management positions in society and the economy.

 As part of the Faculty's effort to reorganize its advanced studies, two alternative tracks of M.Sc. studies are offered: